Reliability of energy landscape analysis of resting-state functional MRI data: Discussion

 The significance of the test-retest reliability results obtained with the permutation test was similar between the likelihood maximization and variational Bayes methods.
 However, the ND values were larger for the likelihood maximization than the variational Bayes method.
 As a separate result, the discrepancy indices were overall smaller for the likelihood maximization than Bayesian method.
 The latter two results are in favor of the likelihood maximization over Bayesian method for realizing high test-retest reliability.
 However, we point out that the estimation of an energy landscape for the likelihood maximization requires concatenation of four sessions, whereas the Bayesian method avoids concatenation.
-Assessment of test-retest reliability for different Bayesian approximation methods~\cite{Jeong_Neuroimage2021empirical} and other approximate estimating methods such as the pseudo-likelihood maximization~\cite{Ezaki_PTRS2017energy, Ezaki_CommBio2020closer}, including systematic analysis on the dependence of the results on the data length, is left as future work.
+Assessment of test-retest reliability for different Bayesian approximation methods~\cite{Jeong_Neuroimage2021empirical} and other approximate methods such as the pseudo-likelihood maximization~\cite{Ezaki_PTRS2017energy, Ezaki_CommBio2020closer}, including systematic analysis on the dependence of the results on the data length, is left as future work.

-The interclass correlation coefficient (ICC) has been widely used for investigating test-retest reliability in functional connectivity data~\cite{Noble_Neuroimage2019decade}.
-We did not use the ICC because our quantification of the estimated energy landscape was mostly multidimensional and difficult to fit to an ANOVA or similar framework based on which the ICC is calculated.
+The intraclass correlation coefficient (ICC) has been widely used for investigating test-retest reliability in functional connectivity data~\cite{Noble_Neuroimage2019decade}.
+We did not use the ICC because our quantification of the estimated energy landscape was mostly multidimensional and difficult to fit to an ANOVA or similar framework based on which most ICC measures are calculated.
 Specifically, $\{J_{ij}\}$, based on which we calculated $d_J$, is a $N(N-1)/2$-dimensional vector.
 In addition, we calculated $d_{\text{H}}$ and $d_{\text{basin}}$ by examining the activity patterns at local minima and their average over the attractive basin, respectively, in the situation where the number of the local minima varies in one energy landscape from another.
 Therefore, we decided to calculate a discrepancy measure for each of the four indices between two energy landscapes and constructed a permutation test to examine test-retest reliability.
-We point out that the average branch length is a scalar characterization of an energy landscape, and therefore it is straightforward to use the ICC framework if we discard the normalization factor in Eq.~\eqref{eq:def-d_L}.
+We point out that the average branch length is a scalar characterization of an energy landscape, and therefore it is straightforward to use conventional ICC measures if we discard the normalization factor in Eq.~\eqref{eq:def-d_L}.
+See below for a preliminary analysis of ICCs.